 I haven’t been everywhere but just when I thought I have seen some of the most beautiful places, Canada blew my mind and is high on my list for natural beauty.

 It was my first time in Canada and so glad I picked Alberta to visit.
 Best times to see the turquoise-colored lakes in Banff is between June and August.
+Shoulder season is September to October.
+Ski season is December to March.

 THINGS TO DO AT BANFF NATIONAL PARK